Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 >         with(42.0) {
 >             // Resolves to (1)
 >             this@B.b = 5
->             // Resolves to (2) and compiler error: cannot assign readonly property
+>             // Resolves to (2) and compiler error: cannot assign read-only property
 >             this.b = 5
->             // Resolves to (2) and compiler error: cannot assign readonly property
+>             // Resolves to (2) and compiler error: cannot assign read-only property
 >             b = 5
 >         }
 >     }